 I’m no expert on pricing, but I know this: Smart pricing strategies are more important than ever.
 Here are just a few of the reasons:

-• The internet enables us to make more intelligent purchases than we did 15 years ago.
+• Mobile technology enables us to make more intelligent purchases than we did 15 years ago.
 We’re doing more research and minimizing “bad”purchases and buyer’s remorse.
 We’re still willing to pay a little more for premium brands, but we’re not going to get gouged.
 And we’re much more likely to price shop, since it doesn’t involve driving all over town.

 • In the world of e-Business you can’t just apply the old “cost-plus” pricing model.
 It’s way more complicated than that.
 Even though internet-based businesses tend to have high margins you have to work really hard to develop sustainable revenue streams.
 In order to build a loyal following and, ultimately, generate revenues, many companies don’t charge anything.